sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/tools/README.md

 ### `find`

 Finds objects in an image based on a text description.
 This tool uses open-vocabulary detection models to find objects matching a text description.
 It requires pre-downloaded YOLOE models that support text prompts (e.g. yoloe-11l-seg.pt).
+This tool can optionally return segmentation masks or polygons.

 - **Required arguments:**
   - `input_path` (string): Full path to the input image